Actyx/chat/app/README.md

 ### reducer.ts

-The fish reducer user in the `onEvent` function, the logic for each `eventType` is written in separate functions.
+The fish reducer user in the `onEvent` function, the logic for each event type is written in separate functions.

 ### types.ts